the paratheatre workings

 Antero:

-Well, it’s both.
-Sometimes you have to … especially people who have become too smart for their own good … who have become a little too clever – I think maybe you can relate to this – in order to move forward a certain amount of undoing or back-peddling has to happen.
-In that regard there is a certain place for regression.
-If it allows for the temporary dismantling of defenses and ego structures that inhibit spontaneity, convulsive and orgasmic reflexes of the body.
-So, sometimes you have to step back one to go two steps forward.
+Well, it can be and needs to be both.
+Sometimes you have to regress if you have become too smart for your own good, or too clever.
+Maybe you can relate to this.
+In order to move forward, a certain amount of undoing or back-peddling has to happen.
+In that regard, regression has a place especially if it can dismantle outdated defenses and ego structures that inhibit spontaneity.
+Creative regression is not about regression for the sake of regresson but moving one step backwards to leap two steps forward.

 Jessica: When you do this work, can it trigger people to reverse their development, rather than move forward?